exphon/Exploratory_Analysis_Tool_app/README.md

 ## To run the app, fallow the steps:

-1. Createve a new environment
+* Createve a new environment
-1. Whithin the environment:
+* Whithin the environment:

 `pip install -r requirements.txt`

-1. Run the app with Streamlit
+* Run the app with Streamlit

-'streamlit run EAT.py'
+`streamlit run EAT.py`